lf-edge/ekuiper/docs/en_US/concepts/streaming/overview.md

 - Unbounded data processing: As applying to unbounded data, the stream processing itself is also unbounded.
 The workload can distribute evenly across time compared to batch processing.
 - Low-latency, near real-time: stream processing can process data once it is produced to get the result in a very low latency.

 Stream processing unifies applications and analytics.
-This simplifies the overall infrastructure, because many systems can be built on a common architecture, and also allows a developer to build applications that use analytical results to respond to insights in the data to take action–directly.
+This simplifies the overall infrastructure, because many systems can be built on a common architecture, and also allows a developer to build applications that use analytical results to respond to insights in the data to take action directly.

 ## Edge Stream Processing